syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### columns.clipMode `enum`
 {:#members:columns-clipmode}

-Gets or Sets clipmode CSS for Grid Cells (both header and content)
+Sets the clipmode for Grid cell as ellipsis or clipped content(both header and content)

 Default Value:
 {:.param}